ywwg/art-guidelines/legacy_grant_application.md

 Please submit a .pdf file that addresses all of the following items:

 #### Experience Design
+Not all of us have seen your project before!
 Tell us about your project.
 Please include the concept, the scale, how people are to interact with it (is it visual? aural? tactile?), and anything else relevant to the experience.
 Please include any relevant drawings, sketches, images, or inspirations.

 #### Technical Design
 How will you actually build this?
 What sort of materials, hardware, tools, etc. will you need?
 How will it be constructed?
+What changes do you intend to make with Legacy Grant funding?
 Please include relevants sketches and diagrams.

 #### Installation Plan
 How will you get your project to its placed site?
 How will you weatherproof it?
 How will you make sure you complete it before Thursday?
 Convince us that you can make this project happen in the middle of the Vermont woods in July.

 #### Risk Analysis
 *How do we rephrase this?*